Tony2520/Stadium-Live-Demo/README.md

 ## Project #1: Challenges System 🎯

 ### Summary
-As a main goal of 2024 growth initiatives, we needed a loop that incentivizes users to log in every day and engage in our core staking action.
-I spent ~2 months building out a Daily Challenge architecture that helped achieve this goal which is also scalable, dynamic, and personalized
+As a main goal of 2024 growth initiatives, we needed a loop that incentivizes users to log in **every day** and engage in the core staking action.
+I spent ~2 months building out a scalable, dynamic, and personalized Daily Challenge architecture that spearheaded this goal

 ### Demo